TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 #### GitHub Repository

-We provide you with a template for this assignment in the `assignment4` branch.
+We provide you with a template for this assignment in the `assignment3` branch.
 See the [Git documentation](/documentation/git.html#template) on how to check out this branch.

 ### Anatomy of a Spoofax Project

 Until now, you mainly worked on files in the `syntax` folder of your project.
-During this lab you will also edit files in the `editor` and `trans` folders.
+During this lab you will also edit files in the `trans` folder.
 So this is a good point to talk about the general structure of a Spoofax project.

 First of all, every Spoofax project is an Eclipse plug-in project.
 This allows you to deploy your editor as a plugin using the Eclipse update site mechanism.
 Users do not need to have Spoofax installed for using your editor.
-You will find the typical administrative boilerplate code for such plug-ins in files `plugin.xml`, `build.properties`, `META-INF/MANIFEST.MF`, and `editor/java`.

 The actual language definition is spread over three folders:

 * `syntax` contains all syntax definition files, including the main file `MiniJava.sdf3`.
 * `trans` contains all transformation files, including the main file `minijava.str`.
-* `editor` contains editor service definition files, including the main file `MiniJava.main.esv`, which you have seen already during the last lab.
+* `editor` contains editor service definition files, including the main file `Main.esv`.

 In the `src-gen` folder, you will find files which were generated from your syntax definition.
 For each file `<name>.sdf3`, there are generated files

 * `syntax/<name>.sdf`: an SDF2 definition which is equivalent to the SDF3 definition.
-* `completions/<name>-esv.esv`: completion templates derived from SDF3 templates.
+* `completions/<name>-cp.str`: abstract placeholder expansions derived from SDF3 templates.
+* `completions/colorer/<name>-cc-esv.esv`: instructions to color placeholders in gray.
 * `pp/<name>-pp.str`: pretty-printing strategies derived from SDF3 templates.
 * `signatures/<name>-sig.str`: signatures derived from SDF3 templates.
-* `check/<name>-chk.str`: checks for correctness of abstract syntax trees.

-You can find more generated files in `editor` and `include` folders:
+You can find more generated files in `src-gen` and `target/metaborg` folders:

-* `editor/MiniJava-Folding.generated.esv`: folding patterns derived from your syntax definition.
-* `include/MiniJava.def`: your complete syntax definition in SDF2.
+* `syntax/MiniJava.def`: your complete syntax definition in SDF2.
-* `include/MiniJava-Permissive.def`: a permissive version of the syntax definition, which supports error recovery.
+* `syntax/MiniJava-Permissive.def`: a permissive version of the syntax definition, which supports error recovery.
-* `include/MiniJava.tbl`: the parse table of your language.
+* `MiniJava.tbl`: the parse table of your language.
-* `include/MiniJava.str`: the signature for ASTs of your language.
-* `include/MiniJava-parenthesize.str`: strategies to add parentheses to an AST according to the priorities of your language.
+* `pp/MiniJava-parenthesize.str`: strategies to add parentheses to an AST according to the priorities of your language.
-* `include/minijava.ctree` and/or `include/minijava.jar`: compiled Stratego code of your language.
+* `stratego.ctree` and/or `stratego.jar`: compiled Stratego code of your language.

 #### Initial Editor Project

-We provide you with an initial MiniJava project in the branch `assignment4`.
+We provide you with an initial MiniJava project in the branch `assignment3`.
 This project is a common starting point for all of you.
 It includes:

 * a parse table `reference/sdf.tbl` which passes all syntax tests,
-* a corresponding signature `reference/src-gen/signatures/minijava-sig.str`,
+* a corresponding signature `reference/src-gen/signatures/*-sig.str`,
-* a pretty-printing definition `reference/src-gen/pp/minijava-pp.str`, and a
+* a pretty-printing definition `reference/src-gen/pp/*-pp.str`, and a
-* a content-completion definition `reference/src-gen/completion/minijava-cp.str` (errors in the completion files can be ignored).
+* a content-completion definition `reference/src-gen/completion/*-cp.str` (errors in the completion files can be ignored).

 #### Signature